geogeeks-au/geogeeks-au.github.io/2026/0312_hacknight.md

 Pizza and drinks will be sponsored by [OSGeo Oceania](https://osgeo-oceania.org).

+This hacknight will be a few days after [our OSM mapping party in East Perth](./0308_osm-east-perth.html), so we may be working on some of the OpenStreetMap data from that.

 This event is hosted by Geogeeks Perth (find us at [Geogeeks Slack](https://join.slack.com/t/geogeeks/shared_invite/zt-13fnotoqb-YkyMTmvwZEB_nDUis_30hw) or [email](mailto:geogeeks.perth@gmail.com)), and supported by [OSGeo Oceania](https://osgeo-oceania.org)'s grant program and [Spacecubed](https://spacecubed.com).